pierrotm777/oXs_Locator/README.md

   *  [Receiver](https://github.com/mstrens/oXs_locator_receiver_on_esp8266)

 ### How to do your own system
-I created a transmission and reception set.
+I created a transmission and reception boards set.
   *  Transmitter
      The transmitter uses a RP2040 associated with an RFM95W.
      I have build two modules: